Ian Berry (artist): Behind Closed Doors

 Berry's 2016 London solo show was a success.
 The gallery had said "it's easy to get carried away with the novelty of the medium and forget that, first and foremost, Ian Berry is an artist with something to say.
-Well, in this two-part show he is speaking loud and clear."
+Well, in this two-part show he is speaking loud and clear".
 Art Critic Tabish Khan wrote it was a top 5 London Exhibition for Fad magazine 'What Berry can do with denim is astonishing.
 He creates multi-layered paintings, his attention to detail is superb and this exhibition is an impressive feat'.

-The scenes are the ubiquitous life of London residents that form the creative foundation for a series of poignant pieces of art made of azure and bright navy swatches of denim.
-Framed within the lonely enclaves of home life, the settings of many of the graceful, hyper-detailed portraits are fixated on an isolated interior.
-Wide, cinematic tableaus of a woman just waking up to bright sunlight is mirrored in two other similarly evocative visuals of a sleeping girl in a rumpled camisole.
-The collages of day-to-day life filled out in the medium of denim portrayed a perfect life, almost like a page from an interior design magazine however the lonely figure offered a melancholic view that materialistic possession doesn't make a happy life.
+Using art made from azure and bright navy swatches of denim, the show featured scenes reflecting the lives of London residents, and with a fixation on isolated interiors in keeping with the show title, Behind Closed Doors.
+There were collages of day-to-day life filled out in the medium of denim.

 My Beautiful Laundrette

-By the end of the 1970s, there were around 12,500 Launderettes in the country.
+By the end of the 1970s, there were around 12,500 launderettes in the country.
 That number has now slumped to 3,000, with 450 in London.
 During one photoshoot, Berry went back to a launderette he had only visited on a recce the week before only to discover it boarded up.
 Berry portrayed the interior of launderettes in Crisp Street Market, Poplar, Bow, Ladbroke Grove and Holloway Road in London.

 The body of work was a comment on the declining launderettes and what they meant to the community they served.

 The title of the show was borrowed from a film based on the screenplay of Hanif Kureishi, and shot in the mid 80s.
 My Beautiful Laundrette, directed by Stephen Frears, captured a mood London at the time, the cultural tensions and the economic change but central to the film was the laundrette, one scene depicts a crowd of customers gathering outside, impatient to be let in.
 Laundrettes are now no longer like this.

 The 'showstopper' was the installation however.
 Where people could interact and take photos and selfies and sit down and pretend they were waiting for their laundry.
 Berry made with set builder Luke Aan de Wiel a life-sized denim launderette with washing machines, dryers, tiled floors and walls, posters and instructions all made in denim.